failure-driven/layered-testing-presentation/submission.md

 ### Audience Level

-  Intermediate
+  All

 ### Description

 _contemporary experience, beyond single application, diversity, novel experiences or developments_

-  You have a great idea for a web app but you have no idea how it's all going to fit together.
+  You have a great idea for a web app but you have no idea how it’s all going to fit together.
 Learn how to drive your design from the business level interactions that a user might make, right through to the smallest units of the domain with multi-layer outside-in behavioural driven design (BDD).

   This talk is a hands on style tutorial which will enable developers to get started on their projects or improve the testing strategies within their own organisations.
-We're going to run through building a simple web app written with a Rails API and React frontend, and tested using Rspec, Capybara, Selenium webdriver and Jest.
+We’re going to run through building a simple web app written with a Rails API and React frontend, and tested using RSpec, Capybara, Selenium webdriver and Jest.

   The multi layer, outside in BDD development style is based on many years and companies worth of refinement to the techniques from the perspectives of two developers who came from polar opposite backgrounds - One with over 20 years of commercial experience and a vast background in TDD, and one relatively new to software.

   Participants will be taken though the various layers: